Acadia National Park 3 Day Itinerary

 Enjoy a leisurely drive through Seal Harbor.
 A bit down the road, stop in Northeast Harbor to walk the marina and the Main Street area.
 Back in your vehicle, drive the coast until linking back up with the Acadia Park Loop Road (Route 3 to 233).
 At the conclusion of this drive, you will have seen a major portion (about half) of the Mt.
 Desert Island coast.

 If you are staying in Bar Harbor, return to town and have lunch with a view of the harbor at Stewman’s Lobster Pound (35 West Street).
-Then, return to your lodging for a well-deserved break.
-Later, ready for an evening in Bar Harbor, Maine.
+Or, try this food tour: Bar Harbor 2 Hour Guided Food Walking Tour.

-Begin your exploration of Bar Harbor with a walk of the waterfront and Town Pier.
+This evening, explore Bar Harbor with a walk of the waterfront and Town Pier.
 At Agamont Park, look for the Bar Harbor Shore Path (.5-miles).
 Walk the path past reinvented gilded-age mansions and Frenchman Bay.
 After retracing your steps, head to Paddy’s Irish Pub for food, drinks, and music.
+Or, try this 90 minute Ghost Walking Tour in Bar Harbor.

 Day 2: Boat Cruise or Carriage Road Wagon Ride.
-Shop Bar Harbor.
 Cadillac Mountain Sunset.

 On Day 2 see the magnificent Maine coast from the water.
 There are many tours that originate in Bar Harbor.
-We suggest choosing one of these well-established Mt.
-Desert Island cruises:
+Try a schooner windjammer, whale watching, or kayaking tour.

 If you are not a sailor, try a different kind of adventure.
 Wildwood Stables in the Acadia National Park offers horse-drawn carriage rides through an extensive network (45-miles) of Acadia Carriage Roads.
 This is a popular outing, so make reservations ahead.